 I decided to write this post as many folks have been asking me for suggestions on what foods to include in their diet during this time of year when we are more prone to getting sick.
 To make matters worse, we are now faced with a pandemic that has left us under a great deal of stress.
-The COVID-19 virus has caused tremendous fear and anxiety for people across the globe, which further undermines our immune system's capacity to defend against pathogens.
+The SARS-CoV 2 virus has caused tremendous fear and anxiety for people across the globe which further undermines our immune system's capacity to defend against pathogens.

 Stress, especially prolonged, chronic stress has a suppressive effect on our immune system by decreasing immune cell numbers and function as well as promoting pro-inflammatory mechanisms and cytokine production.
-One of the most important preventive measures you can take during these challenging times is to practice stress reduction: mindfulness, meditation, breathing, tai chi and yoga all offer great benefits when it comes to reducing stress and turning on the parasympathetic nervous system to promote relaxation and lower inflammation.
+(1), (2) One of the most important preventive measures you can take during these challenging times is to practice stress reduction: mindfulness, meditation, breathing, tai chi and yoga all offer great benefits when it comes to reducing stress and turning on the parasympathetic nervous system to promote relaxation and lower inflammation.
+And you really don't need that much: even 10-15 min a day will do great things for your health!

 As a functional nutritionist, I am also a great advocate of using food as medicine.
 I believe that food (real, unprocessed food) heals the body, and if used to nourish and nurture, it can transform your life and health.

-With that in mind, here is a list of my top immune-boosting, health-sustaining foods you should include in your diet asap:
+With this in mind, here is a list of the top immune-boosting, health-sustaining foods you should incorporate into your diet as much as possible:

 4. Nuts and seeds are a good source of plant-based protein and contain immune boosting minerals like zinc, magnesium and iron.
 Sesame, sunflower and pumpkin seeds are best sources.
 See my recipe for roasted cauliflower with lemon-tahini sauce (sesame seed paste).
 It is absolutely delicious!